torum/Image-viewer/README.md

 ### Build instruction:
 You can download the Lazarus IDE and FPC(compiler) from [here](https://www.lazarus-ide.org/index.php?page=downloads).

 Or `sudo apt install lazarus` on Ubuntu.

 Just open the project file ("ImageViewer.lpr") with Lazarus IDE and hit F9 and run.
 That's it!

+If you are on Linux, you may need to change target platform.
+Main menu > Project > Project Options and Compiler Options > Config and Target menu, and then pick Target platform > Target OS "Linux", Target CPU family "x86_64" according to your system.

 ### Compiled and tested on: